NerTzhuLz/PhoenixBot/README.md

     * Only change roles if there is a significant imbalance
     * While new role is being populated, still mass-ping users instead of using it
 * Use some kind of API to post fissure updates
-* Limit pings based on current fissures
+* Limit pings based on current fissures? - Talk to Guthix and other admins about what they want

 ### Setup
 (Just my notes, not really relevant yet):